matheuscarvalheira/matheuscarvalheira/README.md

 # Hi There! 👋

-Thank you for stopping by my GitHub profile!
-I am a 23-year-old with a Bachelor's degree in Computer Science and a strong enthusiasm for continuously enhancing my skills in web development through the pursuit of proficiency in various technologies and programming languages.
+Thank you for visiting my GitHub profile.
+I hold a Bachelor's degree in Computer Science and, at 23 years of age, am deeply committed to continuously advancing my expertise in web development through mastering a wide range of technologies and programming languages.

 - 💻 I’m currently working on "DynaPost"
 - 🧑‍💻 I’m currently learning about Next.js